 The department has issued a ruling on how to report income in this case.
 This ruling is ITR 93-20.
-To see this ruling, visit our web site at www.azdor.gov and click on Legal Research and then click on Rulings.

 NOTE: In some cases you may treat community income as separate income.
 The department has issued a ruling on when you may treat community income as separate income.
+This ruling is ITR 93-22.